Grab your gardening gloves and secateurs

 Why prune?

-By getting rid of old stems, the young stems can generate and produce lots of quality blooms.
-Pruning also allows light and air to flow around the branches, which can reduce the risk of disease.
+By getting rid of old stems, you’ll encourage the development of strong, new stems which will generate and produce lots of quality blooms.
+Pruning also allows light and air to flow around the branches, which can reduce the risk of disease, such as black spot and powdery mildew.

 Prepare your tools

-Make sure your secateurs are clean and sharp.
+Make sure your secateurs are clean and sharp to avoid damaging stems and spreading disease.
 If your roses are well-established, you might also need a pruning saw for thicker stems.
 Always wear long sleeves and a thick pair of gloves to avoid getting scratched.

 What to cut

-- Inward facing branches and branches that cross over or rub against each other.
-The aim is to open up the centre of the bush to let in light and air.
+• Inward-facing branches and branches that cross over or rub against each other.
+The aim is to open the centre of the bush to let in light and air.

 How to cut

-Cut 1cm above an eye (leaf bud) on an angle of 45 degrees sloping down from the eye.
+Cut 1 cm above an eye (leaf bud) on an angle of 45 degrees sloping down from the eye.
+This helps water run off and encourages outward growth.
 Make sure your cut is clean, with no ragged edges.

 Things to remember